Event Cancelled: All ticket holders will receive a full refund from Ticketfly.

 Seating: We assign seats in order of when you purchase your tickets.
 All reservations are subject to a food and drink minimum of $13 per guest.
 We reserve the right to seat parties together at the same table in the event of a busy show.

-In September of 2017 John was inducted in to the American Banjo Museum Hall of Fame.
+John was recently inducted in to the American Banjo Museum Hall of Fame

 The Tin Pan